 You can give it a good scrub with a bucket of warm water, a sponge, a brush, and a biodegradable cleaning product.

-If they don’t come clean, remove the old tape and replace it.
+If they don’t come clean, remove and replace the old tape.
 Removing the tape is easy, pull out the handlebar end plugs and unravel the tape.
 You’ll need to start wrapping at the same point, end to the center, so leave a bit of length for the new bar tape to be held by the plugs.

 Wrapping a handlebar is an art, it takes experience to get it right.